helloluna/FOI/src/content/docs/about.md

 ---

 ### 🔒 The Ombudsman's Procedural Deadlock
+- Confirms it **cannot investigate the OIC**, citing jurisdictional limits.
 - The Ombudsman’s official position is that it will not act until the OIC has closed its case.
 - The result: the OIC's delay automatically becomes the Ombudsman’s delay.
 - Given the Ombudsman’s own tendency for delays, this creates a **dual time-lag — dysfunction compounded**.